 In all, closing a secured credit card might not be the greatest idea.
 But most secured card users do it at some point.
 And you can lessen the impact with good timing.

 When you cancel a credit card, your credit score could fall in the short term, depending on how old the account is and how much other credit you have.
-But it might also benefit your credit score in the long run if you manage the rest of your finances better as a result of having one fewer credit card account to worry about.… read full answer
+But canceling a credit card account might also benefit your credit score in the long run if you manage the rest of your finances better as a result of having one fewer account to worry about.… read full answer

 Why canceling a credit card could hurt your credit score temporarily:

 One way canceling a credit card account could hurt your credit score is if it reduces the amount of credit that you have available and thus increases your overall credit utilization.
-Keeping a low utilization is key for a good credit score.
-So closing a high-limit credit card account will hurt your score more than closing a low-limit account.
+Keeping utilization low is key for a good credit score.
+So closing a high-limit credit card account will hurt your score more than closing a low-limit account, all else being equal.

 Another way canceling a credit card account could hurt your credit score is if it brings down the average age of your accounts.
 That can make it seem like your credit history is shorter than it really is.
 Closing one of your oldest accounts will lead to more credit score damage than closing a newer one.

-Plus, no matter which credit card account you cancel, you’ll have one fewer account reporting positive information to the credit bureaus each month.
+Plus, you’ll have one fewer account reporting positive information to the credit bureaus each month, assuming the credit card you cancel was in good standing.

 Why canceling a credit card might still make sense: